wultra/mobile-utility-server/docs/Database-Structure.md

 | `fingerprint`      | `VARCHAR(255)` | Value of the certificate fingerprint.                                     |
 | `expires`          | `INTEGER`      | Unix timestamp (seconds since Jan 1, 1970) of the certificate expiration. |
 | `mobile_domain_id` | `INTEGER`      | Reference to related application domain in the `mus_mobile_domain` table. |

+#### Sequence

+Sequence `mus_certificate_seq` responsible for SSL certificates and fingerprints autoincrements.

+#### Indexes

+The tables are relatively small and as a result, do not require indexes.
+To marginally improve the lookup performance, you can create a foreign index for mapping the fingerprint to domain.

 <!-- end -->

 <!-- begin database table mus_user -->